 In 2005, Wilbroad and Zicky Chanda established Lighthouse Christian School with the vision to provide a quality Christian education for children growing up in Ndola, Zambia.
 Lighthouse classrooms would break down social stigmas by providing equal opportunity learning and Christ-centered teaching.
 Children from the local slum neighborhoods would be able to learn alongside students from middle-class sections of town.

-There was a significant obstacle to the Lighthouse vision: fatherless children from the poorer neighborhoods couldn’t afford the tuition fees necessary to keep Lighthouse’s doors open.
-In 2006, Covenant Mercies partnered with Lighthouse Christian School.
+There was a significant obstacle to the Lighthouse vision: fatherless children from poorer neighborhoods couldn’t afford the tuition fees to keep Lighthouse’s doors open.
+So in 2006, Covenant Mercies partnered with Lighthouse Christian School.
 Through the Orphan Sponsorship Program, children living in Ndola’s shanty villages now have the opportunity to receive a Lighthouse education.

 Growth and Expansion

 As the school grew over the years, the need for a well-equipped educational facility became increasingly urgent.
 Covenant Mercies funded construction of a new and expanded campus, which opened in January 2012.
-We have since added a kitchen, infirmary, outdoor assembly shelter, and a new kindergarten classroom.
-Today, Lighthouse provides a Christ-centered education for over 280 students in Pre-K to 7th Grade.
+In April of 2020, we broke ground on a new building on campus that once completed will provide the school with a library, computer and science labs, and a multipurpose hall.
+Today, Lighthouse provides a Christ-centered education for 300 students in Pre-K to 7th Grade.
 The school is recognized and respected for its excellence in both the community and Zambia’s Ministry of Education.

 You can read an interview with the founders of Lighthouse on the Covenant Mercies Blog.